Zimbabwe is the ideal destination for travellers who want to do more than simply view wildlife from a safari vehicle.

 What the Experts Say

-It is recommend that you not use credit cards in Zimbabwe, as some places don’t accept them as payment
+- It is recommended that you not use credit cards in Zimbabwe, as some places don’t accept them as payment